 |SPE 596 for 6-12 majors or SPE 595 for K-6 majors (Students must have a passing score on the appropriate Praxis II prior to enrollment in the internship).
 Current admission procedures require a passing score on the appropriate Praxis II prior to admission to the program.|

-Applicants applying for initial special education certification will be required to pass the appropriate Praxis II test.
-Praxis II test requirements are subject to change as dictated by the ALSDE.
-Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al
+A Student applying for initial teacher certification will be required to pass the appropriate Praxis II test (s) and have a successful score on his/her edTPA portfolio.
+ALSDE certification requirements are subject to change and students will be required to meet those which are in place the semester they are applying for certification.
+Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al.

 |Department of Leadership and Teacher Education

 |Associate Professors||Campbell, Martin, Maulding-Green, Styron, Vitulli|